 Guide for Interpreting CO2 Burst Results

 When carbon is released from the soil as CO2 due to microbial metabolism, the nitrogen that was associated with it may become available to support crop yield.
-Solvita test results may therefore be used to estimate Potential Mineralizable Nitrogen (PMN), but with several caveats.
-The calculator shown below estimates this amount of nitrogen associated stoichiometrically with carbon turnover, assuming soil steady-state conditions.
+Because of this, test results for respiration may theoretically be used to estimate Potential Mineralizable Nitrogen (PMN), with some caveats.
+The calculator shown below estimates the amount of nitrogen associated stoichiometrically with carbon turnover, assuming soil steady-state conditions.
 Soils not in steady-state are unrealiably assessed by this method.

-The calculator also assumes you have qualified CO2-Burst results from a recognized Solvita lab employing the latest methods (see lab list)*.
-You may consult the soil lab map for the QAQC ID of each lab performing Solvita tests to determine the method used in the most recent Solvita Reference program.
+The calculator also assumes you have qualified CO2-Burst results employing the latest methods (Solvita-2019).
+You may consult the Solvita soil lab map for the QAQC ID of each lab performing Solvita tests to determine the method used in the most recent Solvita Reference program.
 If you are using the Field Solvita method, please consult the Field Calculator which provides a more accurate means to obtain detailed seasonal adjuster factors.

 |SOLVITA CO2 Burst (ppm) from Test (1)|